secretstartups/handbook/support/workflows/cmoc_workflows.html.md

 - [RSS feed](https://status.gitlab.com/pages/5b36dc6502d06804c08349f7/rss)
 - [iCalendar](webcal://status.gitlab.com/pages/5b36dc6502d06804c08349f7/calendar/all.ics)

-#### Manually
+#### Create Through Status.io
 {:.no_toc}

-After logging in to Status.io you'll be met with the dashboard that displays various statistics about our current status.
-Create a new incident by clicking `New Incident` along the top bar.
+To create an incident through Status.io click the `New Incident` button from the main dashboard:

 ![New incident](/images/support/cmoc_new_incident.png){: .shadow}

-Now on the incident creation screen, you'll be asked to fill in the details of the incident, including its severity and what systems are affected.
-The following is an example of what a new incident would look like if we're experiencing an issue with a delay in job processing on GitLab.com.

-![Incident details](/images/support/cmoc_incident_details.png){: .shadow}

-Change the following values:
+Then, fill out all of the details of the incident.
+The following values should be changed:

-`Title` - Titles should be brief and concise.
+`Title` - This should be brief and concise.
 The incident title should answer the question: **In simple terms, what is the issue?**

-`Current State` - In nearly all cases an incident should be created in the `Investigating` state.
-If it's been communicated to you that we're aware of what is causing the current incident this could be set to `Identified` from the beginning.
+`Current State` - This should almost always be set to `Investigating`, as we normally don't know the cause of the incident at this early stage.
+If that is not the case and it has been communicated to you by the IM or EOC that we're aware of what the cause is, set this to `Identified` instead.

-`Details` - In keeping with our value of [transparency](/handbook/values/#transparency), we should go above and beyond for our audience and give them as much information as possible about the incident on its creation.
+`Details` - In keeping with our value of [transparency](/handbook/values/#transparency), we should go above and beyond for our audience and give them as much information as possible about the incident.
 This field should **always** include a link to the incident issue from the [production issue tracker](https://gitlab.com/gitlab-com/gl-infra/production/issues) so that our audience can follow along.

-`Incident Status` - When creating a new incident this will never be `Operational`.
-The status of an incident depends entirely on its scope and how much of the platform it's impacting.

-`Broadcast` - Always check each box in this section.
+`Incident Status` - This should be set to either `Degraded Performance`, `Partial Service Disruption`, or `Service Disruption` depending on the [severity](https://about.gitlab.com/handbook/engineering/quality/issue-triage/#availability) of the incident.
+If you're unsure of which to pick, ask the IM for guidance.

+`Broadcast` - Make sure all boxes are checked.

-`Message Subject` - Always leave this at its default value.
+`Message Subject` - Leave this at its default value.

-`Affected Infrastructure` - This should almost always be unchecked so that the value of the `Incident Status` field is only applied to the specific aspects of the platform that are affected by the incident.
-In the example above we're only experiencing an issue with job processing so only `CI/CD` is selected.
+`Affected Infrastructure` - Leave this unchecked and then check the box next to each specific component below it that is affected by the incident.
+If this box is checked then the value that you set for `Incident Status` above will be applied to _all_ infrastructure components.

+The following is an example of an incident ready to be created regarding a delay in job processing on GitLab.com, and is generally what this page should look like before being submitted based on the guidelines above.

+![Incident details](/images/support/cmoc_incident_details.png){: .shadow}

 #### Notify Stakeholders